 - 1. Use C++ input and output, not C I/O, for all assigned work. - 2.
 Don't use global variables.
 If you think you need one, ask for help.
-Your class design is probably defective. - Don't use setter functions. - 4.
+Your class design is probably defective. - 3.
+Use getter functions sparingly, and only when you have a good reason for doing so. - 4.
+Don't use setter functions. - 5.
 Don't believe a lot of the rules of thumb you may have learned in a Java course or that you read on the internet.